-I'm an associate professor in the Computer Science department at the University of Virginia (joined August, 2004).
+I'm a professor in the Computer Science department at the University of Virginia (joined August, 2004).
 My research interests include computer science education and computer graphics, the latter focusing on virtual reality and haptics.
 I completed my undergraduate degree at Stony Brook University, and completed my Ph.D. in 2003 at the University of Pennsylvania under Norman Badler.

 Department of Computer Science|